djeada/Statistics-Notes/notes/statistical_inference/hypothesis_testing.md

 | **Wilcoxon Signed-Rank Test**| Ordinal/Continuous  | Two              | Non-parametric, dependent samples                |
 | **Friedman Test**            | Ordinal/Continuous  | More than Two    | Non-parametric, dependent samples                |

-### Key Considerations

-- **Left-tailed** and **right-tailed tests** are specific to the direction of the hypothesis.
-A left-tailed test is used when the research hypothesis suggests a decrease or lower value, while a right-tailed test is for an increase or higher value.
-- **Two-tailed tests** are applied when the research question does not specify a direction of effect.
-These tests are more conservative and broadly applicable.
-- **Parametric tests** assume underlying statistical distributions and typically require interval or ratio data.
-In contrast, **non-parametric tests** do not assume a specific distribution and are often used with ordinal data or when the assumptions of parametric tests are not met.

 ### Example: Hypothesis Test for the Mean

 An agronomist suggests that a new fertilizer increases the average yield of a particular crop to more than 2 tons per hectare.
 To test this claim, a study is conducted where the new fertilizer is applied to randomly selected plots.
 The yield of 25 plots is measured, resulting in a mean yield of 2.1 tons per hectare and a standard deviation of 0.3 tons per hectare.
 Is the new fertilizer effective at increasing the average yield at a significance level of $\alpha = 0.05$?